vorni22/PyKingdom/README.md

 devices of some friends, we probably left some problems unsolved.
 There even was a problem found on some old computer (2009) where everything was black and white, no colors and the UI was handled wrong.
+* __Problem 5:__ PyGame has a poor events handling.
+    * __Solution:__ We had to manually handle all interactions.
+We created two cycles for checking events: the first cycle handles events that occur when the game is not in the running game state and extracts information about a tile.
+The second cycle handles actions during the running game state, managing player interactions with units and cities.
+In some cases, such as moving units or buying districts, we also had to count the number of clicks.
+For example, when a player wants to move a unit, the first click presses the move button, and the second click must be on a tile where the unit can move.
+  * __Drawback:__ Sometimes, when clicking the action a player wants to execute, the action may be performed on the second click instead of the first.
+This issue occurs because we have two cycles for checking events, and sometimes the event could be read by the first cycle.
+We couldn't change this because we use PyGame for rendering the UI during gameplay, and we render the UI on a surface that may be None in some cases

 Even though we identified some problems, we are happy with the final result.
 We learned a lot from this project and given more time we would probably